Boomer8256/Spatial_Transcriptomics_Pipeline/README.md

 1.  **Prepare Your Data:**
     * Place your sample folders inside the `data/` directory.
     * Each sample folder must contain three files: the expression data (`_stdata.csv`), the coordinate mapping file (`_coordinates.csv`), and the tissue image (`_tissue_image.jpg`).
+    * convert_10x_visium.py and convert_data_format.py were used to prepare the data in the required data formats before running the pipeline.

 2.  **Configure the Pipeline:**
     * Copy the configuration template: `cp config.json`.